ricardodpcosta/ScholarPy/README.md

 ## Overview

-ScholarPy is a Python toolkit for extracting relevant data, analysing textual information, and visualising research insights from public scholarly profiles, such as ORCID and CienciaVitae.
+ScholarPy is a Python toolkit for collecting relevant data, analysing textual information, and visualising research insights from public scholarly CVs, such as ORCID and CienciaVitae.
 It integrates **web browsing**, **web scraping**, **data mining**, and **data visualisation** using various Python libraries to provide meaningful insights into the research activities and outputs of individual researchers or research teams.

 The toolkit offers a collection of modular tools to:

-* Discover public scholarly profiles on institutional webpages.
+* Discover public scholarly CVs on institutional webpages.
-* Extract relevant data from public scholarly profiles (currently supporting ORCID and CienciaVitae).
+* Collect relevant data from public scholarly CVs (currently supporting ORCID and CienciaVitae).
 * Analyse textual information using **natural language processing (NLP)**.
 * Visualise research insights through meaningful infographic representations.